Kanazawa Sightseeing Tourist Attractions. 8 Royal Tourist Attractions You Must Visit at Least Once

 A recreation of the feudal lord's garden loved by successive feudal lords

 Kanazawa Castle once had a beautiful garden called "Gyokuseninmaru Garden," which was enjoyed by successive lords of the domain.
 Although it was abandoned during the Meiji period (1868-1912), it has recently been restored to its former glory.
 The ponds, islands, and bridges are faithfully reproduced in the garden of the feudal lords, which is a pond and fountain garden based on the Tatsumi water supply that was drawn into the castle approximately 380 years ago and is still in use today.
 Visitors can stroll along the garden paths and take a break at the "Gyokusen-an" rest area, and enjoy the same elegant garden as in the Edo period.
-On Fridays, Saturdays, and the day before national holidays, the garden is fantastically illuminated.
+Every Saturday and on designated days, the garden is illuminated with fantastic lights.

 The park grounds themselves are large and the green grass is very pleasant.
 It is also fun to listen to the stories of the volunteer guides.